facile-it/facile-it.github.io/content/blog/eng/technical-writers-an-introduction.md

 Certainly, as with many other jobs, two key aspects of a technical writer's professional life are training and keeping up to date with industry news.
 There are many ways to achieve these goals, for example: online courses, attending conferences, joining industry associations, reading trade journals.

-# What are the soft skills needed by a tech writer?
+# What are the soft skills needed by a technical writer?

 After talking about purely technical aspects, let's try to focus on personal qualities and see what soft skills technical writers must possess.
 It goes without saying that even in terms of soft skills, a technical writer is not expected to master all of these skills to the highest level.